JesseEmond/blitz-2025-registration/README.md

 Uct100RolloutsSqrt2CGreedyNotDead better than Sampling (p-value=0.000)
 ```

+Not only that, but it was now getting 10,005 points on all maps as well!

-To get a properly clean win on server as well, here's a picture where we reran until we got all possible maps, all with 10k points:
+To get a properly clean win on server, here's a picture where we reran until we got all possible maps, all with 10k points:

 ![screenshot of the coveo blitz UI, with timestamped runs of the v11 bot version, all showing 10005.00 score, each row in the table is annotated with the number of the map for that game](readme_media/all_maps_10k.png)

-Funnily enough, I never ended up implementing the search part of the Monte Carlo Search Discovery paper (the main contribution of the paper!) since things worked out of the box, but I'm keeping that one in mind in the future.
+In the end, I never ended up implementing the search part of the Monte Carlo Search Discovery paper (the main contribution of the paper!) since things worked out without needing it, but I'm keeping that one in mind in the future.
 ### What if you couldn't jump?
 Looking at the games above, I saw a lot of "jumping over" enemies, which felt a bit cheap -- I was worried that this is a feature that many might not be discovered without reversing the code.

 So I wanted to also make sure that our bot could win if that move was not possible, since it's harder if we can't jump over enemies when we're in a bad spot.
-The fun part of cloning the server logic and reimplementing it is that this is easy to test -- we just need to change our simulation logic to disallow it!
+The useful part of cloning the server logic and reimplementing it is that this is easy to test -- we just need to change our simulation logic to disallow it!
 We can do that by checking for game over right after the player moves (before threats move).

-And, thankfully, our bot is still able to get 10K points everywhere.
+And, thankfully, our bot is still able to get 10K points everywhere with that restriction.
 ## Hot Wheels Pacman ✅
-What a fun challenge once again from Coveo, thank you for letting us participate and have some fun with it!
+Again, a very entertaining challenge from Coveo, thank you for letting us participate and have some fun with it!

 If you participated, I would love to hear how you approached the problem!